DeshErBojhaa/nosql-note/README.md

 In this scheme, for a given row, multiple version can exist concurrently.
 This provides optimistic concurrency control with compare and swap mechanism.

 ### Vectior Clocks:

+## 3.2 Partitioning
+When data is no longer persostable in one machine, we need to think about partitioning it.
+Depending on _dynamicity_(how often and dynamically storage joins and leaves the system), there are different approaches for this issue.
+- Memory caches
+- Clustering
+- Seperating Reads from Writes
+- Sharding